 A predicted no-effect concentration (PNEC) of 1.0 mg/L was calculated for the assessed chemical in the aquatic environment.
 This value was conservatively derived using the acute endpoint values for all three trophic levels (> 100 mg/L).
-An assessment factor of 100 was applied to this endpoint as acute toxicity data was available for three trophic levels and chronic
+An assessment factor of 100 was applied to this endpoint as acute toxicity data were available for three trophic levels and chronic toxicity data were incomplete (EPHC, 2009).
+The acute endpoint was selected, over the algal chronic endpoint, in the absence of additional chronic endpoints to support the algal growth rate NOEC (ECHA 2008).